pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/add-support-for-ci-systems.md

 ---

-If Pulumi doesn't already support your CI/CD system, this guide walks you though how to create a new CI/CD system for surfacing data in the Pulumi Console.
+If Pulumi doesn't already support your CI/CD system, this guide walks you though how to modify the Pulumi CLI to support your own CI system for surfacing data in the Pulumi Console.

 ## Overview